9 Things You Should Know When Dating a Commercial Fisherman

 Chris (right) with Captain Robert Bateman.
 Chris went to Alaska one season to dive sixty feet to pick sea cucumbers “because apparently, that’s a thing.”

-6. When you date a commercial fisherman, you’ll resist calling the Coast Guard when you haven’t heard from him in two weeks.
+6. When you date a commercial fisherman, you’ll resist calling the Coast Guard when you haven’t heard from them in two weeks.

-You’ll remind yourself that he’s working “off the grid” and will call when he can.
+You’ll remind yourself that they’re working “off the grid” and will call when they can.

 bri-dwyer-photo-megan-waldrep-chris-dabney-fisherman